-- The Foundation portfolio will be a broadly diversified portfolio of various equity, fixed income, and alternative investment asset classes.
+- (1) The Foundation portfolio will be a broadly diversified portfolio of various equity, fixed income, and alternative investment asset classes.
 In order to achieve the inflation plus 5 percent return objective, the portfolio must have a heavy weighting in equities.
-The long-term strategic asset mix targets are provided as Exhibit A. - (2) Decisions regarding the allocations among asset classes, or the addition of new asset classes, will be made when such actions are expected to produce incremental return, reduce risk, or both.
+The long-term strategic asset mix targets are provided as Exhibit B. - (2) Decisions regarding the allocations among asset classes, or the addition of new asset classes, will be made when such actions are expected to produce incremental return, reduce risk, or both.
 The various expected return, risk, and correlation characteristics of asset classes will be analyzed when making such decisions.
 It is expected that extreme positions will be avoided to prevent the possibility of a significant reduction in value given adverse market conditions. - (3) Investment firms managing Foundation portfolios are expected to act in an ethical manner and with integrity in all phases of the investment process.
-It is expected that, as a minimum requirement, investment managers will comply with The Code of Ethics and Standards of Professional Conduct as established by the CFA Institute.
+It is expected that, as a minimum requirement, investment managers will comply with The Code of Ethics and Standards of Professional Conduct as established by the CFA Institute. - (4) The purpose of the Foundation's public equity investment portfolio is to provide capital appreciation.
+The equity portfolio shall consist of marketable securities that may be purchased on recognized exchanges in the U.S. and, in the case of international stocks, throughout the world. - (5) The purpose of the Foundation's private equity investment portfolio is to provide long-term capital appreciation in excess of public equity markets.